 In a pan over medium heat, add oil and onions and cook for 30 seconds.
 Add the ground chicken.
 Break the chicken into little pieces while cooking.
 Add fish sauce and black pepper.
 We are only partially cooking the chicken so stir-fry for no more than 3 minutes.
 Add the mung bean and combine with the chicken.
 Add water and stir.
 The filling should stick together at this point resembling a dough.
 Remove from the heat.
 Allow to cool slightly, approximately 5 minutes.
 The filling is easier to roll when it’s still warm.
 Use a tablespoon to scoop out the filling and roll into 20 golf-sized balls.
 Wet your hands if they become sticky from rolling the balls.

 Place steamer paper into the steamer tray or coat with vegetable oil or nonstick cooking spray.
-Take 1/4 cup of sweet rice and spread a thin layer on the steamer paper.
+Take 1/4 cup of sticky rice and spread a thin layer on the steamer paper.

 Steam the dumplings.
 After 15 minutes, spray the dumplings with a generous amount of water, flip them and then spray with water again.
 Continue steaming for another 15 minutes.